Frequently Asked Questions

 - It will increase the overall thickness of the coating system.

 All epoxy-coats require a primer.
 Investing hundreds of dollars on your floor without a primer is like building your house without a foundation!

 All high performing products (better sealers, epoxies, urethanes & polyureas) required a proper preparation prior to application.
 Pressure washing is NOT proper preparation.

 Pro: Least expensive, easily accomplished.
 Con: Acid is dangerous, does not address laitance in substrate surface, not consistent, PH issues possible.

 Pro: Light weight, easy to operate, low cost rental or purchase.
 Con: Not as consistent as a shot-blaster, not able to accept down-pressure, dust containment, may not be effective on power-troweled floors.

-Diamond Grinder (best for power-troweled or coated floors):
+Diamond Grinder (best for power-troweled or coated floors, LEGACY FAVORITE):

 Pro: Aggressive, able to add down-pressure, low cost rental and available.
-Con: dust containment, diamond tooling is expensive to rent in some cases.
+Con: dust containment, diamond tooling is expensive to rent in some cases (but worth it).

 Pro: Best method for consistent prep, Adjustable profile, excellent dust containment, easy to operate.
 Con: Not able to rent, very expensive to buy, typically have to hire a prep company to accomplish.